 If you have diabetes, only drink sugar-free clear liquids and check your blood sugar level often.
 If you have any questions, talk with your healthcare provider.

-A staff member from the hospital or site you’re having your procedure will call you after 11:00 am the day before your procedure.
-The staff member will tell you what time you should arrive at the place for your procedure.
+A staff member will call you after 11:00 am the day before your procedure.
+The staff member will tell you what time you should arrive for your procedure.
 If you’re scheduled for your procedure on a Monday, you will be called on the Friday before.
 If you don’t get a call, call your healthcare provider’s office.

 If you need to cancel your procedure, call the healthcare provider who scheduled it for you.

 Between 4:00 pm and 6:00 pm, drink the 10-ounce bottle of Citrate of Magnesia.
 It will make you have many bowel movements and diarrhea (loose or watery bowel movements).
 It usually works within 30 minutes, but may take as long as 3 hours.